epfl-si/ansible-collection-rhel/roles/user/README.md

 Role Variables
 --------------

-The role parameters are in *meta/argument_specs.yml* or use the command `ansible-doc --type role epfl_si.rhel.user` to read them.
+The role parameters are explained in *meta/argument_specs.yml* or you can use the command `ansible-doc --type role epfl_si.rhel.user` to read them.

 ### role variables vs role parameters